adarshmenon007/nsw-open-data-transport-api/README.md

 2. To download data as a .csv file (The file will be downloaded to your C Drive)

 Setup information:
-1. Download the zip file from Code -> Download ZIP
+1. Download the zip file from Code -> Download ZIP.
-2. Extract
+2. Extract.
-3. Run Visual Studio as Administrator
+3. Run Visual Studio as Administrator.
-3. Open the solution in Visual Studio
+3. Open the solution in Visual Studio.
-4. Build the solution (or Ctrl + Shift + B)
+4. Build the solution (or Ctrl + Shift + B).
-5. Run (or Ctrl + F5)
+5. Run (or Ctrl + F5).